Last Updated: 2024.12.09

 Human Rights Training for Executive Officers and Officers Responsible for Global Operations

-In July 2023, a training session on discrimination and harassment was conducted for executive officers and officers responsible for global operations.
+In April and May 2024, a training session on discrimination and harassment was conducted for executive officers and officers responsible for global operations.
 The session introduced human rights due diligence outcomes and behaviors that could be considered discrimination or harassment.
 This was followed by discussions and a Q&A session that deepened participant understanding of human rights issues that could occur in the apparel industry.

 Training on Human Rights on Product Design and Marketing Activities